-The FLTCIP application
+The FLTCIP Application

-Domestic partnership is defined as a committed relationship between two adults of the same sex in which the partners:
+"Domestic partnership" means a committed relationship between two adults of the opposite- or same-sex in which the partners:

 The FLTCIP is medically underwritten and all applicants must answer questions about their health on their application.
 Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.

-Download the declaration form:
+Download the Declaration Form: